The Gender and Sexuality Studies Program offers a major and a minor within the Bachelor of Arts degree.

 Majors in Gender Studies & Sexuality will:

-- Examine a student’s own gender role assumptions and identity.
+- examine their own gender role assumptions and identity.